braze-inc/braze-docs/_docs/_partners/isv_partners/cohort_import.md

 ## Rate limiting

-In additional to the maximum of 1000 user IDs per request in the User cohort endpoint, these endpoints requests are rate limited to 250k/hr.
+In addition to the maximum of 1,000 user IDs per request in the user cohort endpoint, these endpoint requests are rate-limited to 250,000 requests per hour.

 ## Cohort filter